You are here

-- what type of evaluation the TGA needs to carry out
+- what type of evaluation we need to carry out

-- the amount and type of information the TGA needs to review
+- the amount and type of information we need to review

 Medical devices must be included in the ARTG before they can be lawfully sold in Australia.